swagkarna/MR_SPOOF/README.md

 - compatible with Debian.
 - *Not* compatible with Windows.
+- may be compatible with MACos if the requirements are installed correctly.

 ## Next updates: (if i'm not too lazy)

 * global arp spoofing
 * intelligent spoofing
 * better device scan (because big lol for netdiscover)
+<p align="center">If you feel like you can contribute to this project, feel free to get in contact with me</p>

 ### what do you need to run this program ?